 Having the right technology & must have business apps means you can run your studio more efficiently & be more profitable.
 Why waste time on a task when an app can make it easier?
-This the 2018 version of “The Apps I Can’t Live Without” – Business Edition!
+These are “The Apps I Can’t Live Without” – Business Edition!

 While I love “the Beast” (my husband’s nickname for my awesome PC office set up), I’ve set up my business so that if worse comes to worse I can run many aspects of my business on my iPad Pro.
 Heading out of town used to mean a laptop bag, regular bag, purse.
 It was frustrating.
 Now, I put my iPad Pro in a carry-on bag with my purse & I’m ready to go!

 These are the apps that I use all the time & use to streamline my work week.
 They have ensured that I can make the most profit with my set work hours AND still have a personal life.
 Now I can focus on the parts of having a business I enjoy … teaching, composing, & creating resources!

 Nowadays, I am always on the lookout to see if the programs I am using have an app for the iPad.
 While it’s not a deal breaker, I tend to think twice about new apps that don’t have that functionality.
 Sometimes it’s just easier to get something done on the couch than head to the office.

 - Planboard: With an easy to use schedule, lesson plan/practice page templates, ability to add photos (like rhythm warm-ups) directly, & adding files in a flash.
 Plus there is an iOS app!

 - Google Drive: Having online storage is a must in today’s studio.
 By keeping your annual overall studio plan & individual annual student growth plans every lesson has a purpose.